wp-plugins/magic-fields-2-toolkit/readme.txt

 == Changelog ==

+= 0.4.2.2 =
+corrected version number errors.

 = 0.4.2.1 =
-corrected errors in this readme
+corrected errors in this readme.

 = 0.4.2 =
 * show_custom_fields now can iterate over a list of posts making a table of data from multiple posts easy to do